 In this quick and simple guide, we will explain everything you need to know about CBD in Alabama, including the state’s stance on industrial hemp cultivation.
 We hope you find everything you want to know in this article, but feel free to email us with questions if you’re still feeling confused.

 CBD OIL IN ALABAMA

 CBD oil is becoming more popular than ever in Alabama.
 But as per the U.S. Farm Bill guidelines, CBD must be hemp-derived and contain less than 0.3% THC.
 Under these regulations, state residents can find numerous options when it comes to CBD in Alabama.

 In fact, Governor Kay Ivey signed Senate Bill 225 in June 2019, which outlined a process for hemp cultivation that the federal government eventually approved.
 It means that Alabama could open up several new avenues for agriculture in the state, which is great news for state farmers (and those interested in CBD).

 CBD edibles refer to any cannabidiol product that you take orally.
 In other words, by eating or drinking it.
 If you’re a foodie who loves sweet treats, then edibles could be the perfect introduction to CBD.
 The most common kinds are CBD gummies and CBD chocolate, but you can also find drink options like our Pure Kana CBD Beverage Enhancers.
 They provide a simple, pre-measured amount of CBD that can be consumed on the go for maximum convenience.

 With vaping on the rise, more users than ever are looking for great-tasting oils that produce a smooth and reliable vapor.
 PureKana’s vape products not only taste great but are packed with high-quality CBD.
-These are not to be confused with CBD e-liquids, which may contain nicotine and other harmful ingredients.
 At PureKana, we offer several different strengths and flavors to try out, including some of our most popular options like Blue Raz and Blood Orange.